 Once the apple seedlings are in the ground, they’ll begin the work of growing into a full-sized tree.
 Since they’re not grafted on dwarfing rootstock that handicaps them and limits their nutrients, seedling apples will grow strong and healthy, but also large.
 Good pruning can keep apple trees smaller, but full-sized apples should still be planted at least 20 feet apart.

 How Long Does It Take Apple Seedlings to Bear Fruit?

 Surprisingly, not really any longer than an expensive grafted nursery tree.
-Nursery bought apple trees generally bear about 8 years after planting.
+Apple trees purchased from a nursery generally bear about 8 years after planting.
 They may have been in the pot for some time, which caused them to become a bit root-bound and stunted.
-Even in the best of cases, large 6” tall nursery trees don’t take transplanting well and it takes them some time to recover and begin to grow vigorously again.
+Even in the best of cases, large 6” tall nursery trees don’t take transplanting well, and it takes them some time to recover and begin to grow vigorously again.

 After three years in the dirt, our apple seedlings are now actually taller than our grafted nursery trees.
-We’re expecting them to come to bare alongside our other standard apple varieties in about 5 more years, but time will tell.
+We’re expecting them to come to bear alongside our other standard apple varieties in about 5 more years, but time will tell.